svanas/delphereum/README.md

 ## Videos

-If you are confused about what Ethereum and smart contracts and dapps (aka decentralized apps) are, watch this 3-part presentation from Ethereum DevCon in 2015:
+If you are still confused about what Ethereum and smart contracts and dapps (aka decentralized apps) are, watch this 3-part presentation from Ethereum DevCon in 2015:

 1. https://www.youtube.com/watch?v=seU7DykOxfc
 2. https://www.youtube.com/watch?v=nPpi9BPkRbo